csci-1301/csci-1301.github.io/docs/user_guide.md

 If the lecture does not appear, here are the steps for troubleshooting the issue:

 #.
 Check that after committing changes, the automated build has completed successfully
 #.
-The lecture directory is immediately under lectures directory
+The newly created lecture is immediately under `lectures/` directory
 #.
 The `readme.md` exists
 #.
 In `gh-pages` branch, ensure the book is generated
 #.
 Hard refresh the browser page if viewing the resources website